rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

           rake dev:update:full

 * **<u>Auto Update</u>** monintors all files in a project and automatically packages the app and notifies devices every time changes are saved.
 This mode is invoked by pressing the 'Enable Live Update' button in the Live Update Settings page in RhoStudio or by using the CLI command below.
-It can be monitored and stopped from the Progress tab or by using the CLI commands below. rake dev:update:auto rake rev:update:auto:stop
+It can be monitored or stopped from RhoStudio's Progress tab, by pressing CTRL-C in webserver window, or by using the CLI commands below. rake dev:update:auto rake rev:update:auto:stop